A bachelor’s degree from an accredited institution with a recommended GPA of 3.0 or better.

 An interview is required and is by invitation only.

-International applicants should visit https://www.arcadia.edu/admissions/international-admissions/graduate-students for detailed information on admissions requirements and application procedures.
+International applicants must have completed at least one year of study (minimum of 20 credits) in an accredited American or Canadian college or university prior to the application deadline.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia, and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

 Arcadia performs a holistic review of each student’s application.
 The program does not allow students to waive courses, nor does it admit students with advanced standing.
 However in some cases, students who have withdrawn or who have been dismissed from the program may be readmitted with advanced standing.